Family Office

 Industry rule of thumb is $50-100M in investable assets for a single-family office, scaling to $500M+ before the in-house structure pays for itself versus outsourced wealth management.
 Below that threshold most families use a multi-family office or a private bank.

-Are family offices regulated by the SEC?
+Are family offices regulated as investment advisers?

 How do family offices invest in venture?